mlogic/yan-common/README.rst

   as a recycle bin so you can recover your files until you reboot.
 * distill-pdf.sh: Distill a PDF and generat a (somehow) PDF/A compliant PDF file using GhostScript.
+* media/change_framerate_no_reencode.sh: Change the framerate of a video file without reencoding it.
 * media/to-webp-lossless.sh: Convert images to best-compression
   lossless webp and preserve metadata.
 Useful for reduce the space for archiving large images that need lossless compression.